Wednesday, November 6, 2024

 The exact dates of his visits are difficult to ascertain, but his first trip in 1953 was from around mid-March to sometime in early June.
-The second and third trips were in 1954 and 1955, probably around the same dates.
-Another trip was planned for 1956 but was cancelled.
+The second and third trips were in 1954 and 1955, probably around the same late-winter-spring dates.
+Another trip was planned for 1956 but had to be cancelled.
 Dunsany traveled by himself, without his wife, certainly for the 1953 visit, and likely for the other two trips.

 His primary hostess was Hazel Littlefield Smith (1889-1988--she died about a week shy of her 99th birthday), the wife of Dr. Dennis V. Smith (1887-1975).
 She was educated at the University of Michigan (B.A.
 1913), and after her marriage she and her husband, an opthalmologist who was a medical missionary, spent thirteen years in Peking, from 1915-1928.
 They settled in Palos Verdes Estates in 1930, and lived until 1962 in a house they named Ming Manor, reflecting their interests in Chinese life, which remained a considerable focus.